-A prerequisite to the IR process is to make sure that all potential detection tools and all human observation are channeled into the same team (aka SOC).
+A prerequisite for the IR process is to ensure that all potential detection tools and all human observations are channeled to the same team (aka SOC).

 Identify

-The Identification stage deals with the identification and initial scoping of detecting whether the network has been breached through the remote access solution.
+The Identification stage deals with the identification and initial scoping to detect whether the network has been breached through the remote access solution.

 For many organizations, the most challenging part of the incident response process is accurately detecting and assessing possible incidents—determining whether an incident has occurred and, if so, the type, extent, and magnitude of the problem.

-Identifying possible remote access breaches can be done through the following points:
+Identifying possible remote access breaches can be done in the following ways:

 Sight - the hardest to detect, it depends on two crucial factors:

-the attack progression and asset manipulation can be observed on the asset screen (e.g. movements of the mouse or keyboard typing without human intervention).
+attack progression and asset manipulation can be observed directly on the asset screen (e.g., mouse movements or keyboard typing without human intervention).

-2) security aware personnel who sees the action and raise an alert to the relevant team.
+2) security-aware personnel, who see the action and raise an alert to the relevant team.

-Outcome - the attack’s effects on production are noticeable by either an operator or some controller’s software: for example, the machine slows production without apparent causes, or an HMI resources suddenly goes very high (CPU, memory etc..).
+Outcome - the attack’s effect on production are noticeable by either an operator or some controller’s software: for example, the machine slows production without apparent causes, or an HMI’s resource use suddenly goes very high (CPU, memory etc..).

-Monitoring – The shop floor’s security log and network traffic analysis tool raises an alert due to suspicious activity in the network or a computer (e.g. newly found protocol on the shop floor or an unrecognized process starting in an unusual way)
+Monitoring – The shop floor security log and network traffic analysis tool raises an alert due to suspicious activity in the network or on a computer (e.g., a new protocol used on the shop floor network, or an unrecognized process starting in an unusual way on a computer).

-The identification stage in handled by production network/security team
+The identification stage is handled by the production network/security team.